endeavouros-team/mirrors/how-to-add-mirror.md

 3. Must **not** be behind Cloudflare or similar.
 4. Optional we would like to see syncing with rsync at minimum every 3 hours on a random minute from `alpix.eu.rsync.endeavouros.com::endeavouros` Best would be to sync every hour if possible.
+5. Package repository needs around XXGB, ISO Repository is about XXGB in size and they will not increase much in the future.

 **final procedure**
 The process of adding your mirror starts with sending an **Email** with the needed informations from above to: